akeneo/pim-helpcenter/content/md/products-super-power/publish-workflow.md

 # Which information is published?

-Only your **attribute values**, **associations** and **categories** are frozen in your published product.
+Only your **attribute values**, **associations** and **category classifications** are frozen in your published product.
 If you change them later, in the working copy of your product, the changes won't be applied on your published product.

 ::: warning
 This is not the case if you change other product information such as product activation (enabled/disabled), group membership and family.
 The information will also be updated in your published product.